Programer3/ERP_django/README.md

 ![alt text](https://imgur.com/PvCsNeB.png)

-//Secret key should ke kept secret in a file named ".env" file which is ignored by .gitignore//
+**Secret key and Debug value should ke kept secret in a file named ".env" file which is ignored by .gitignore and can be read using "environ" package coded in**

-therefore install a package named "environ" via "pip install environ" command on CLI to read the contents of .env file.
-In the same directory of settings.py create a file named ".env" and then put your secret key there and all the other sensitive passwords which an attacker might misuse such as creating own hashes for website using secret key.
+**In the same directory of settings.py create a file named ".env" and then put your secret key, Debug value and all the other sensitive passwords which an attacker might misuse such as creating own hashes for website, like :

+>SECRET_KEY=xyz
+>DEBUG=FALSE

-Also DEBUG should be kept false during production
+**Also DEBUG should be kept false during production**

-CONTENTS OF .env file should look like:

-SECRET_KEY=xyz
-DEBUG=FALSE

 (remember not to use any space across equals-to("==") sign and also write everything without quotes)